-- Conversion of the original chalk grasslands and medieval fields, to large arable fields and introduction of large steel framed agricultural buildings over the last 70 years. - Invasion of scrub into areas of remaining chalk grassland as a result of decline in grazing pressure. - Quarrying of chalk and introduction of industrial buildings, including cement works. - Creation of cuttings associated with transport corridors.
+- 1. Conversion of the original chalk grasslands and medieval fields, to large arable fields and introduction of large steel framed agricultural buildings over the last 70 years resulting in a more open landscape and modern visual intrusions. - 2.
+Invasion of scrub into areas of remaining chalk grassland as a result of decline in grazing pressure. - 3.
+Quarrying of chalk and introduction of industrial buildings, including cement works, detracting from the tranquillity of the valleys. - 4.
+Creation of cuttings associated with transport corridors, altering the natural landform of the valley sides. - 5.
+Positive change in the form of conversion of arable land back to pasture and creation and management of chalk grassland habitats as a result of ongoing policies and incentives.